Zeroeh/binio/README.md

 Refer to `example.go` for usage and examples.

 # Notes
 The package was originally developed to be used for a specific game.
-You may have to change some of the functions to suit your needs.
+You may have to change some of the functions to suit your individual needs.